Somaliland: Foreign relations

 The President of Somaliland, Muse Bihi Abdi, during his visit to the Republic of Guinea in 2019.
 He received a high-ranking delegation, headed by the Minister of Foreign Affairs of Guinea, Mamadi Touré.

-Somaliland has political contacts with its neighbours, Ethiopia and Djibouti, non-UN member state Republic of China (Taiwan), as well as with South Africa, Sweden, and the United Kingdom.
+Somaliland, while only being formally recognised by Israel, also has political contacts with its neighbours, Ethiopia and Djibouti, non-UN member state Republic of China (Taiwan), as well as with South Africa, Sweden, and the United Kingdom.
 On 17 January 2007, the European Union (EU) sent a delegation for foreign affairs to discuss future cooperation.
 The African Union (AU) has also sent a foreign minister to discuss the future of international acknowledgment, and on 29 and 30 January 2007, the ministers stated that they would discuss acknowledgement with the organisation's member states.

 In early 2006, the National Assembly for Wales extended an official invitation to the Somaliland government to attend the royal opening of the Senedd building in Cardiff.
 The move was seen as an act of recognition by the Welsh Assembly of the breakaway government's legitimacy.
 The Foreign and Commonwealth Office made no comment on the invitation.
 Wales is home to a significant Somali expatriate community from Somaliland.

 In 2007, a delegation led by President Kahin was present at the Commonwealth Heads of Government Meeting in Kampala, Uganda.
 Although Somaliland has applied to join the Commonwealth under observer status, its application is still pending.

 On 24 September 2010, Johnnie Carson, Assistant Secretary of State for African Affairs, stated that the United States would be modifying its strategy in Somalia and would seek deeper engagement with the governments of Somaliland and Puntland while continuing to support the Somali Transitional Government.
 Carson said the US would send aid workers and diplomats to Puntland and Somaliland and alluded to the possibility of future development projects.
 However, Carson emphasised that the US would not extend formal recognition to either region.